leechseed/_setsunadev/_DIRECTORY OF DIR/_wicked_figures_dir/phillips_dramatica/5_phillips_dramatica/35phillipscbbm_character_building_blocks_framework.md

 - **Definition:**
   Character Atoms are the embodiment of Elements within characters, making each character an "atom" of personality and viewpoint within the Storymind framework.

+##### **2.2.1.
+Components of Character Atoms**

+###### **2.2.1.1.
+Unique Composition**

+- **Definition:**
+  Each character is composed of a distinct set of Elements, ensuring their individuality within the narrative.

 - **Characteristics:**

-  - **Unique Composition:** Each character is composed of a distinct set of Elements, ensuring their individuality within the narrative.
+  - **Unique Contributions:** Each character atom brings distinct perspectives and skills to the narrative.
+  - **Modular Construction:** Characters are built from interchangeable atoms, allowing for flexibility and diversity in character design.
+  - **Thematic Integration:** Character atoms align with the story’s themes, ensuring cohesive and meaningful character development.

+###### **2.2.1.2.
+Structural Contribution**

+- **Definition:**
-  - **Structural Contribution:** Characters, as atoms, contribute uniquely to the overall structure and thematic development of the story.
+  Characters, as atoms, contribute uniquely to the overall structure and thematic development of the story.

+- **Characteristics:**
+  - **Unique Contributions:** Each character atom brings distinct perspectives and skills to the narrative.
+  - **Modular Construction:** Characters are built from interchangeable atoms, allowing for flexibility and diversity in character design.
+  - **Thematic Integration:** Character atoms align with the story’s themes, ensuring cohesive and meaningful character development.

+###### **2.2.1.3.
+Perspective Diversity**

+- **Definition:**
-  - **Perspective Diversity:** By embodying different Elements, characters offer varied perspectives, enriching the narrative's depth and complexity.
+  By embodying different Elements, characters offer varied perspectives, enriching the narrative's depth and complexity.

+- **Characteristics:**

+  - **Unique Contributions:** Each character atom brings distinct perspectives and skills to the narrative.
+  - **Modular Construction:** Characters are built from interchangeable atoms, allowing for flexibility and diversity in character design.
+  - **Thematic Integration:** Character atoms align with the story’s themes, ensuring cohesive and meaningful character development.

 - **Role in Story Structure:**
   - **Individuality:** Guarantees that each character has a unique psychological and behavioral profile.